usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

       If it has, remove it.
       To start over, re-run the ``cruft`` command.

-You will now be asked to set the variables needed to customize the generated configuration files.
 In most cases you can just use the default value, but there are a few that you may need to customize.
 Below is a full list of the variables, their default values, and explanations of what they mean.